 Molecular Weight Calculator (Molar Mass)

 Please enter or select the molecular formula of a molecule to calculate its molecular weight/molar mass.
 Note that the formula is case-sensitive.
 This calculator utilizes the abridged standard atomic weights published by IUPAC with uncertainty ignored.
+Also, the terms "molecular weight" and "molar mass" are used interchangeably.

 Modify the values and click the calculate button to use